ingeniousthings/sigfox/README.md

         // Get the groupId associated to a contract String group = contracts.getSigfoxGroupFromContract("your_contract_id");

+# ------------------------------------------------------------------------------------------
 # Devices

 Get information from a specific device
 SigfoxApiDevice devices = new SigfoxApiDevice("your_api_login","your_api_password");
         // Get information about one specific deviceId SigfoxApiDeviceInformation device = devices.getSigfoxDevice("DEVICEID");
         // Get all the devices attached to a specified device type - paging managed.
         List<SigfoxApiDeviceInformation> liste = devices.getSigfoxDevicesForDeviceType("your_device_type");

+        // get for a given device the information + the last metrics (message sent) SigfoxApiDeviceInformation device = devices.getSigfoxDevice("Your_device_id",true);

+        // Get for a given device the history of the consumption, day by day for a given year SigfoxApiConsumptionInformationList consumptions = devices.getSigfoxDeviceConsumption("Your_device_id",Year_you_want);

+# ------------------------------------------------------------------------------------------
+# Messages

+Get the Message history for a device.
+The solution manage paging to provide in one array all the messages.
+Note : the Api provide much less information than the callback interface.
+SigfoxApiMessage messagesApi = new SigfoxApiMessage("your_api_login","your_api_password");
+     List<SigfoxApiMessageInformation> messages = messagesApi.getSigfoxMessagesForDevice("your_device_id",since_this_epoc_date);